Dr. David R. Maxwell is the Louis A. Fincke and Anna B. Shine Professor of Systematic Theology.

-David plays the organ regularly in church on Sunday and at the Seminary’s chapel during the week.
-In conjunction with playing the organ, he has done some work on the theological symbolism in the organ music of J.S.
-Bach, particularly in Bach’s Clavierübung III, which is based largely on Luther’s catechism hymns.
+He has delivered a number of presentations on Lutheran identity, both in the United States and in Indonesia.
+He plays the organ regularly in church and at the Seminary.
+In conjunction with playing the organ, he has written on the theological symbolism in the organ music of J.S.
+Bach, particularly Bach’s “Clavierübung III,” which is based largely on Luther’s Catechism hymns.

-- Associate Professor of Systematic Theology
+- Louis A. Fincke and Anna B. Shine Professor of Systematic Theology

 - B.A., University of Texas, Austin, Texas